StellaLH/distributionFittingToolkit/README.md

 NOTE: Outputs can be structured as pandas data frames or arrays, simply comment out appropriately on lines 329/330.

 # Structure/method of code
 The structure of the code was chosen to split the different tasks into sections.
-This makes it easier for the user to understand what the scipt is doing and allows the user to easily add new distributions or goodness-of-fit parameters as they desire.
+This makes it easier for the user to understand what the script is doing and allows the user to easily add new distributions or goodness-of-fit parameters as they desire.

 * Find frequency distribution of integer data [fr]